blowdart/idunno.Bluesky/docs/docs/conversationsAndMessages.md

 ## <a name="reading">Reading conversations and messages</a>

+> [!IMPORTANT]
+> If you or your users are using app passwords they must select the option to "Allow access to your direct messages" when creating the app password for
+> any of the conversation apis to work.

 To get a list of conversations for the authenticated user use the `ListConversations()` api:

 ```c#